pynucastro/pynucastro/paper/paper.md

 # Summary

-pynucastro addresses two needs in the field of nuclear astrophysics: interactive exploration of nuclear reaction rates or networks and automated code generation for integrating systems of differential equations representing reaction networks. pynucastro accomplishes this by interfacing with nuclear reaction rate parameterizations published by the JINA Reaclib project [@Reaclib.2010].
+pynucastro addresses two needs in the field of nuclear astrophysics: visual exploration of nuclear reaction rates or networks and automated code generation for integrating reaction network ODEs. pynucastro accomplishes this by interfacing with nuclear reaction rate parameterizations published by the JINA Reaclib project [@Reaclib.2010].

+(describe rate and network visualization)

+After selecting a set of rates for a given problem, pynucastro can construct a reaction network from those rates, using sympy to determine the system of ODEs comprising the network.
+From the symbolic expressions for the ODE right hand side, pynucastro can then generate Python or Fortran code to calculate the right hand side.
+For Fortran networks, pynucastro will also generate a routine to compute the analytic jacobian matrix for implicit integration.

+pynucastro is capable of generating two kinds of Fortran reaction networks.
+The first is a standalone network with a driver program to integrate species and energy generation using the variable-order ODE integration package VODE.
+Secondly, pynucastro can generate a Fortran network consisting of right hand side and jacobian modules that evolve species, temperature, and energy generation for the StarKiller Microphysics code.
+Both types of Fortran networks incorporate weak, intermediate, and strong reaction rate screening.
+Fortran networks can also incorporate selected weak reaction rate tabulations from [@Suzuki.2016].
+Via StarKiller Microphysics, pynucastro can generate reaction networks for astrophysical simulation codes such as Castro and MAESTRO [@Zingale.astronum.2017].

 # References